kjfen/MATH4414Code/README.md

-# MATH4414 Animations
+# MATH4414 Code and Animations

-These are some animations I made.
+The 4 main notebooks I used for all my models and figures.
+I also included 3 animations: angular momentum, random walk and the wave.